 - Ensure the equipment has proper lubricant and apply coolants on it.

 The majority of stainless steel types can be useful in welding, yet when it comes to efficiency, it seems to depend on the grade.
 Below we’ll take a closer look at how you can weld certain types of stainless steel categories.

 Duplex: For low thermal expansion, this set of grades is definitively a great choice.
 Welding grades such as Grade two thousand two hundred and five have a higher nickel content which is great for improving corrosion resistance, strength and ductility.

 Ferritic stainless steel: As with other types of stainless steel, you may run into issues such as low ductility, sensitization and high grain growth.
 To overcome them, use austenitic stainless steel fillers.

 Martensitic: While these grades can be welded, there is a chance they’ll crack in the process.
-To make sure that won’t happen, the material needs to be heated before and post welding.
+To make sure that won’t happen, the material needs to have heat before and post welding.

-Austenitic: The majority of grades of the austenitic family can be easily sued for welding, with the exception of free machining Grade three hundred and three.
+Austenitic: The majority of grades of the austenitic family can find easy use in welding, with the exception of free machining Grade three hundred and three.
 It’s important to bear in mind though that this group is indeed susceptible to inter granular corrosion and sensitization on thicker products.